yukimi-inu/airfine/README.md

 ### GUI Wrappers

-Airfine's simple CLI interface makes it ideal for building GUI wrappers around it:
+AIrfine's simple CLI interface makes it ideal for building GUI wrappers around it:

 - Text editors with LLM-powered features
 - Desktop applications for content creation